Updated: 28.05.2024

 Branch vs subsidiary?

-Most common question that our attorneys answer is – branch or subsidiary? if I want to do business in Poland what shall I choose?
+Branch or subsidiary which is better? if I want to do business in Poland what shall I choose?

 Branch of EU company or non-EU company